 Shilpa Patil, MD

-Dr. Shilpa Patil completed her Neonatal-Perinatal Fellowship at Los Angeles County - University of Southern California in 2007 and has been with the East Bay Newborn Specialists since July of 2014.
+Dr. Shilpa Patil completed her Neonatal-Perinatal Fellowship at Los Angeles County - University of Southern California in 2007 and has been with East Bay Newborn Specialists since July of 2014.
 Previously, she worked at Children's Hospital of Los Angeles and CHA-Hollywood Presbyterian Medical Center where she was Medical Director, specializing in high risk deliveries.
-She is an ECMO specialist and is now part of the UCSF Benioff Children’s Hospital Oakland ECMO team.
+She is an ECMO specialist and is now part of the UCSF Benioff Children’s Hospital of Oakland ECMO team.
 Her clinical interests include nutrition and preterm growth, simulation training, and telemedicine.
 In her spare time, Dr. Patil enjoys staying active, traveling and learning about different cultures and has visited over 25 countries.

 Stacie Bennett, MD

 Dr. Stacie Bennett completed her Neonatal- Perinatal Fellowship at University of San Diego in 2005.
 She has been with East Bay Newborn Specialists since August of 2005.
-She is the current Division Chief of the Department of Neonatology at UCSF Benioff Children’s Hospital Oakland and has a special interest in Fetal Medicine as well as Neonatal Resuscitation.
-She is also part of the UCSF Benioff Children’s Hospital Oakland ECMO team.
+She is the current Division Chief of the Department of Neonatology at UCSF Benioff Children’s Hospital of Oakland and has a special interest in Fetal Medicine as well as Neonatal Resuscitation.
+She is also part of the UCSF Benioff Children’s Hospital of Oakland ECMO team.
 In her spare time she loves to play with her two sons, coach basketball, travel and hike.

 Thomas Eusterbrock, MD

 We have been fortunate to have Dr. Eusterbrock on our team for almost 30 years.
 Dr. Eusterbrock came to the United States after earning his Medical Degree in Germany.
-His professional training has taken place in Germany, Florida and in the San Francisco Bay Area.
+His professional training has taken place in Germany, Florida, and in the San Francisco Bay Area.
 He has been practicing in this community for over 35 years.
-During his free time, he likes to hike, read, listen to music and to spend time with his wife and 2 sons.
+In his free time, he likes to hike, read, listen to music and to spend time with his wife and 2 sons.
 He has also volunteered as a medical educator in Ethiopia for many years, and is involved in building schools in rural areas of Ethiopia.

 Spencer Magargal, MD